marisacasillas/chatterlab/course_instructions/instructions-debate_participation.md

 A panel of ~5 listeners will log in to listen to your arguments.
 They will vote on the prompt both before and after the debate.
 The team that sways the most votes in their favor wins a mystery prize.

-## Speed debates (in pairs): The defining characteristic of human conversation is ________
+## "Feature" presentations (in pairs): Why is feature X needed to explain conversational turn taking?
+What consequences does this feature have for our cognitive model of turn taking?
-For this debate, students will split up into pairs, each of which will be assigned to represent a particular researcher's point of view.
-On the debate day, pairs will meet each other and make their case.
-We will then discuss as a group how people's opinions changed over the course of the debate.
+For these presentations, students will split up into groups of 2–3, each of which will be assigned to represent a particular proposed feature of conversational turn taking.
+On the presentation day, pairs will meet each other and make the case for their feature.
+We will then discuss as a group if/how people's perspectives shifted over the course of the presentations about the fundamental features of turn taking.

-Students will have two in-class work sessions with their partner to develop their researcher "profile", which includes a summary of that researcher's research method and their big ideas relevant to human conversation.
+Students will have two in-class work sessions with their partner to develop a case for their feature, which includes a description of the feature, some specific examples, an argument for why it is *necessary* to explain conversational turn taking, and an outline of the consequences it has for cognitive models of turn taking.

-An outline of this researcher profile is optionally due after the second in-class session (0 points).
-The completed researcher profile (0.5 points) is due by the start of class on the day of the speed debates, **April 30th**.
+An outline of this case presentation is optionally due after the second in-class session (0 points).
+The completed case (0.5 points) is due by the start of class on the day of the presentations, **April 30th**.

-Participation in the speed debates is worth 0.5 points.
+Participation in the presentations is worth 0.5 points.

-Full credit is therefore gained by submitting a researcher profile with the defined information above and by participation in the speed debates.
+Full credit is therefore gained by submitting a presentation case with the defined information above and by participation in the presentations.

-## Unable to participate in a debate?
+## Unable to participate in one of these activities?
-If you are unable to participate in one of the debates, please let Marisa know as soon as possible.
+If you are unable to participate in one of these activities, please let Marisa know as soon as possible.
 We can discuss the possibility of making up this credit on a case-by-case basis.